apache/tvm-rfcs/rfcs/xxxx-collage.md

    compiler (via BYOC), and (obviously!)
 TVM native.
 2. Collage does not require new per-target or per-model patterns or rules to be implemented independently of the BYOC integrations.
-3. Collage with just the native TWM and a single BYOC toolchain enabled is never worse than using the existing `partition_for_<toolchain` method in TVM today.
+3. Collage with just the native TVM and a single BYOC toolchain enabled is never worse than using the existing `partition_for_<toolchain` method in TVM today.

 ## Project Milestones